-- Course critical to assessment: Students must obtain a mark in the Merit range or above in course IR499 in order to obtain a Distinction overall in the degree. - 2.
+- 1. Course critical to assessment: Students must obtain a mark in the Merit range or above in the following courses in order to obtain a Distinction overall in the degree: - MSc International Political Economy: IR485 (formerly IR499) - MSc International Political Economy (Research) IR485 (formerly IR499) - MSc International Relations: IR499 - MSc International Relations (Research): IR486 (formerly IR499) - MSc International Relations Theory: IR486 (formerly IR499) - LSE-Sciences-Po Double Degree in Affaires Internationales: IR499. - 2.
 Distinction/Merit borderline (scheme paragraph 3.3.2): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student. - 3.
 Merit/Pass borderline (scheme paragraph 3.3.4): Classification for students with mark profiles falling into this range will always be determined to the advantage of the student.